IBM/ibmi-oss-docs/apache/README.md

 ## Technique # 3: CGI (not recommended)

 CGI is one of the oldest techniques for integrating code with an HTTP server.
 Since it just uses the standard in/out of a process to serve an HTTP request, it is truly language-agnostic.
-There is a decent Perl codebase using CGI as well.
 However, it is generally not recommended for use with open source languages, because:
 - It is inefficient (spawns a job for every request).
 Slow performance and high CPU usage is expected
 - There are very few frameworks that support CGI.
 Those projects, generally speaking, are "abandonware"